chriskrycho/v4.chriskrycho.com/2014/the-divinity-of-jesus.txt

 Category: theology
 Tags: M. Div., SEBTS
 Title: The Divinity of Jesus
-Description: Failing to affirm the divinity of Christ means failing to affirm one of the essentials of the faith.
+Summary: Failing to affirm the divinity of Christ means failing to affirm one of the essentials of the faith.
 Without Christ's divinity, there is no salvation for any of us.
 Template: formats/class

 The divinity of Jesus is and has been from the beginning a core component of